-Here are some of the winning Images of AAP Magazine’s “23 Women” contest
+Here are some of the winning images of AAP Magazine’s ‘23 Women’ contest

 Rica Rosa

-3 Young Women posing for the camera at Volkspark Hasenheide in Berlin. aarondeppe.de
+Three young women posing for the camera at Volkspark Hasenheide in Berlin. aarondeppe.de

 Rica Rosa